rdiaz02/EvAM-Tools/README.md

   * Using the shiny app, easily visualize the effects of changes in genotype composition on the fitted models by entering user-defined cross-sectional data using a GUI.

-For easier use, we provide instructions on how to build a Docker image, as well as links to Docker images that you can download and run.
+For easier use, we provide links to Docker images that you can download and run, as well as instructions on how to build Docker images.

 <!-- Remember the long name of output, as seen in server.R, around line 1344 -->